terminatorul/NvStrapsReBar/README.md

   ```
   If the output from any of the above commands says `'cmd-name' si not recognized as an internal or external command...` you need to check PATH environment variable again.
 Also make sure `python --version` outputs version 3 and not version 2.
 * Install pefile module for python:
-   - Use Win+R to open a cmd window and run `pip3 install pefile`
+   - Use Win+R to open a cmd window and run `pip install pefile`
 * Get `edk2` framework from github.
 In a cmd window run:
   ```
   ChDir "%UserProfile%